-The subsurface technical evaluation for the Keruing prospect was completed in the second quarter and preparations continue for a spud date in late 2018, subject to regulatory and partner approvals.
-The development solution in the success case is expected to be a tie-back to the Bertam FPSO and utilization of the existing facilities, leading to a high value project.
+In addition, IPC is finalising plans to drill the Keruing prospect in late 2018, subject to Petronas approval and rig contracting.
+It is possible this may be deferred into the first quarter of 2019 as IPC evaluates options to combine Keruing drilling with a pilot well in the A14 location to de-risk the 2019 infill drilling program.
+The development solution in the Keruing success case is expected to be a tie-back to the Bertam FPSO and utilization of the existing facilities, leading to a high value project.